-On December 19, 2023, the Company announced that it had staked additional claims securing 260 unpatented lode claims covering 2,090 hectares (5,165 acres).
+On October 23, 2023 and December 19, 2023, the Company announced that it had staked additional claims.
 In total, the Phoenix Silver Property now covers 6,141 hectares (15,175 acres) in 774 lode claims.

 On May 15, 2024, the Company announced the discovery of additional large silver vein fragments along the major east-west 417 vein structure, immediately to the west of the large angular and unabraded 417-pound silver vein fragment that was estimated to contain over 70% silver.
-Geological reconnaissance on the new claims staked in October and December 2023 has also uncovered several new copper and silver prospects with up to 1,785 g/t Ag and 2.74 % Cu in selected samples.
+Geological reconnaissance on the new claims staked in October and December 2023 also uncovered several new copper and silver prospects with up to 1,785 g/t Ag and 2.74 % Cu in selected samples.